 Definition, origin, and advantages of milk chocolate crumb

-Milk chocolate crumb is the name given historically to a co-dried mixture of milk, sugar, and cocoa liquor (the pure mass or paste from cacao beans) whose lumpy and aerated structure resembles that of breadcrumb.
-Despite being an irksome concept apparently born in modern times, the origin of chocolate crumb dates back to European chocolate producers of the 19th and 20th centuries who studied how to include milk in chocolate as a powder that would remain stable over time rather than when added as a separate ingredient.
+Milk chocolate crumb is the name given historically to a co-dried mixture of milk, sugar, and cocoa liquor (the pure mass or paste from cacao beans), whose lumpy and aerated structure resembles that of breadcrumb.
+Despite being an irksome concept apparently born in modern times, the origin of chocolate crumb dates back to the European chocolate producers of the 19th and 20th centuries, who studied how to include milk in chocolate as a mix that would remain stable over time rather than when milk was added as a separate ingredient.

-However, the evolution of milk chocolate took the market by storm only when competition between Swiss and British chocolate makers raised severely.
+However, the evolution of milk chocolate took the market by storm only when the competition between Swiss and British chocolate makers raised severely.

-In addition to Switzerland and the UK, crumb chocolate processes have also been successfully introduced to the Irish Republic, the USA and countries belonging to the old British Commonwealth.
+In addition to Switzerland and the UK, crumb chocolate processes have also been successfully introduced to the Irish Republic, the USA, and countries belonging to the old British Commonwealth.

 So, how did the invention and enhancement of the milk chocolate crumb process represent a revolution in the world of chocolate?

 As the keeping quality of modern dried milk powders from roller-drying and spray-drying technologies has increased as a result of improved manufacturing efficiency, the advantage that crumb historically had has no longer had the primary reason for its continued use in chocolate.
-In fact, the production of milk chocolate in recent times takes place mostly by conveniently adding dried forms of milk powder to cocoa mass, delivering a different result when the milk is processed together with sugar and cocoa as a crumb.
+In fact, the production of milk chocolate in recent times takes place mostly by readily adding dried forms of milk powder to cocoa mass, delivering a different result when the milk is processed together with sugar and cocoa as a mixed crumb.

-- a better control over the Maillard reactions(*) triggered in the initial phase of chocolate production where humidity and condensation reactions between amino groups from proteins and reducing sugars from carbohydrates are higher and more diverse than a process where Maillard reactions partially develop during the late conching step in chocolate making,
+⠀• a better control over the Maillard reactions triggered in the initial phase of chocolate production, where humidity and condensation reactions between amino groups from proteins and reducing sugars from carbohydrates are higher and more diverse than a process where Maillard reactions partially develop during the late conching step in chocolate making,

 ⠀• the prevention against oxidation and rancidity—and consequent staleness—of the fats in milk and chocolate thanks to vacuum conditions (absence of air) during drying, and the naturally-occurring presence of polyphenolic compounds in cocoa.

 In the process, hundreds of different flavor compounds are created.
 These compounds, in turn, break down to form new more flavor compounds yet, and so on.
 Each type of food has a very distinctive set of flavor compounds that are formed during the Maillard reaction.
 It is these same compounds that flavor scientists have used over the years to create artificial flavors.

-In essence, the combined heating and vacuum-drying conditions during the chocolate crumb process enable precise taste creating control and gentle drying, resulting in a variety of caramelized, toasted and malted notes.
+In essence, the combined heating and vacuum-drying conditions during the chocolate crumb process enable precise taste-creating control and gentle drying, resulting in a variety of caramelized, toasted, and malted notes.
 The sensory, textural, and technological advantages of the milk chocolate crumb compared to ordinary milk chocolate are powerfully attractive, considering the following aspects:

-- Sugar crystallization — The high state of crystallization of the sugars (added sugars + naturally-occurring lactose from milk) in the finished crumb plays a double benefit in the finished product: 1) the initial crumb ingredient powder obtained from sugar + milk + cocoa is less sticky and hygroscopic, so is more stable when stored and easier to handle; 2) the finished chocolate dissolves more readily in the mouth, giving a cleaner and less sticky mouthfeel, thanks to the absence of air molecules between the sugar crystals and a consequent more homogeneous dispersion in the fat phase (cocoa butter) of the chocolate.
+⠀• Sugar crystallization — The high state of crystallization of sugars (added sugar + naturally-occurring lactose from milk) in the finished crumb plays a double benefit in the finished product: 1) the initial crumb ingredient powder obtained from sugar + milk + cocoa is less sticky and hygroscopic, so is more stable when stored and easier to handle; 2) the finished chocolate dissolves more readily in the mouth, giving a cleaner and less sticky mouthfeel, thanks to the absence of air molecules between the sugar crystals and a consequent more homogeneous dispersion in the fat phase (cocoa butter) of the chocolate.

-- The manufacture of milk chocolate crumb is expensive relative to the cost of producing milk powder because of the high capital and running expenses of the sophisticated plants for vacuum-drying technology.
+⠀• The manufacture of milk chocolate crumb is expensive relative to the cost of producing milk powder because of the high capital and running expenses of the sophisticated plants for vacuum-drying technology.

-- Milk chocolate crumb manufacturers are usually advanced and specialized transformers in dairy ingredient technology rather than in chocolate making, especially so for small-medium chocolate companies that cannot afford running chocolate crumb making technologies.
+⠀• Milk chocolate crumb manufacturers are usually advanced and specialized transformers in dairy ingredient technology rather than in chocolate making, especially so for small-medium chocolate companies that cannot afford running chocolate crumb making technologies.